BalancerMaxis/multisig-ops/docs/multisig_ops_processes.md

 # Multisig Operations Processes

 ## The Multisigs and signer sets
-Balancer maintains a verities of multisigs.
+Balancer maintains a varieties of multisigs.
 Each execution is intended to somehow link back to governance.

 The source of truth for all multisigs and signer addresses [here](https://github.com/BalancerMaxis/bal_addresses/blob/main/extras/multisigs.json).